a new hopefully Zing-friendly thread

 Pollievre has no anxiety about it at all.
 He’s like “It worked for the orange guy, it’ll work here” and sleeps posturepedic-soundly every night.

-― dentist looking too comfortable singing the blues (hardcore dilettante), Thursday, 5 September 2024 03:53 (ten months ago)
+― dentist looking too comfortable singing the blues (hardcore dilettante), Thursday, 5 September 2024 03:53 (one year ago)

 Oh, I know--just granting such transparent imitation pseudo-loftiness.